gregp2007/R_Analysis/CodeBook.md

 ###Measurement Variables

 The following text is summarized from the features_intro.txt file from the original dataset.
 This is provided to put the variables in a more complete context since this was a scientific experiment.
-I included the original textfrom this summary since I do not think I would do it justice in paraphrasing.
+I included the original text from this summary since I do not think I would do it justice in paraphrasing.
 I have translated the raw variable names to the descriptive variable names.
 I have only included the variables that were associated to the mean and std deviation values we wished to use for our smaller data set.

 t=Time and f=Frequency(Freq)